 User Comparison between TS Walk Forward optimizer(Grail) and the PWFO "The pwfo brought about a deeper understanding of how to properly optimize a system.
 There are things I learned though that process that I now incorporate into my new strategy development.
 Even though it was a difficult process, I finished a much wiser system designer.
 So for me the steep pwfo learning curve was ultimately an advantage.
 The biggest difference from the grail is that pwfo includes a methodology on how to properly evaluate trading systems.
 That is not available anywhere else.
 I spent 6 months using the Grail, prior to encountering the pwfo, optimizing while not being fully aware that I didn't know how to properly interpret my results and guide my decisions in a more consistently and profitable way.
 This resulted in all my systems not conforming to my back test results in real time.
 The next difference in systems is a huge improvement as well.
 Using metric filters to arrive at my final trading input variables is not discussed or possible with the grail and I think the pwfo method is superior.
 Further more the best way to optimize in pwfo is to give up profit and explore metrics/variables that reside in the median values.
 That is not discussed or possible with the grail.
 A typical grail optimization will take me a few hours.
 A typical pwfo optimization requires at least 4 full optimization runs and a lot of thinking and comparing so this process requires a minimum of 1 day and often many days.
 There are fewer statistics in a grail optimization run and it is not currently possible to export All the results from grail to an excel spreadsheet for further analysis.
 There is an export function in Grail but it will not export all the variables or the walk forward tests, only 1 final optimized test result.
 So I am forced in Grail to view the results inside TradeStation."

-For TradeStation TS9 or MultiCharts32 and 64, the Power Walk Forward Optimizer v5t package consisting of manual, DLL files and TradeStation ELD file is being offered, for $395.
-The PWFO has a "Key Licence" that only allows it to be installed on three computers.How To Order
+For TradeStation or MultiCharts64, the Power Walk Forward Optimizer v6t package consisting of manual, DLL files and TradeStation ELD file or MC64 PLA file and is being offered, for $395.
+The PWFO has a "Key Licence" that allows it to be installed on three computers.How To Order